deepcodesoln/tango/README.md

 1. Japanese sentence
 1. English sentence

+### Grammar

+All lists use the same schema.
+Quoting and embedded HTML are the same as that for vocabulary (see above).

+Each row contains the following elements.

+1. Japanese grammar element
+1. First example sentence in Japanese
+1. First example sentence in English
+1. Second example sentence in Japanese
+1. Second example sentence in English
+1. Explanation of grammar element

 ## HTML Styling

-The Japanese sentence may contain furigana embedded in [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) elements.
-Assuming the Japanese sentence is a child of
+The Japanese sentences may contain furigana embedded in [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) elements.
+Assuming a Japanese sentence is a child of

 ```html
 <div class="front">...</div>